Cancers and Specialties

 Tailored To You

-Genitourinary cancers refer to cancers that affect the urinary system of both women and men.
-More specifically, genitourinary cancers include cancers of the kidney, testicular and bladder.
-For men this type of cancer can also affect the reproductive system.
+Genitourinary cancer refers to cancers that affect the urinary system of both men and women.
+More specifically, genitourinary cancers include cancers of the prostate, kidney, adrenal glands, testicles, and bladder.

 Risk Factors